Robust Label Shift Quantification: Label shift quantification in Setting

 with probability at least $1-e^{-\xi}$. \item Let $\overline{Q}_1,\dots,\overline{Q}_k$ be linearly independent distributions in $\mathscr{P}_X$.
 There is a positive constant $C(\overline{\mathbf{Q}})$ depending only on $\overline{Q}_1,\dots,\overline{Q}_k$ such that for all $\overline{\beta}\in\mathcal{W}_k$ and all $\xi>0$,

 with probability at least $1-e^{-\xi}$. \end{itemize} \end{theorem} This result is proven in Section \ref{sec:proof_th_conditional}.
-The second inequality allows to have a constant depending depending on other conditional distributions.
+This result holds without Assumption \ref{hyp:iid_mix}.
+Therefore, we need to consider any $\overline{\beta}$ in $\mathcal{W}_k$ as $\beta^*$ does not necessarily exist.
+Corollary \ref{coro:conditional} below is the result we obtain under Assumption \ref{hyp:iid_mix}.
+The second inequality of Theorem \ref{th:conditional} allows us to have a constant depending depending on other conditional distributions.
 Typically, if $Q_1,\dots,Q_k$ are estimators of $Q^*_1,\dots,Q^*_k$ under Assumption, the constant $C(Q)$ in the first inequality is random as it depends on the training dataset used to train $Q_1,\dots,Q_k$.
 This issue is avoided with the second inequality.
 Theorem \ref{th:conditional} is a very general result and is not very informative without any assumption on the distributions $P_1,\dots,P_n$.
 The quantity

 in (\ref{eq:th_conditional}) quantifies the distance from our model to the true distributions of the observations.
 It needs to be sufficiently small for our bound to be meaningful but not equal to 0 necessarily.
 It happens in the \emph{contaminated label shift} setting described by (\ref{eq:contaminated_label_shift}) with a low contamination rate $\beta^*_0$ for example.
 Before discussing the robustness properties of the estimator, we illustrate Theorem \ref{th:conditional} with the following result, which is a direct consequence of the second deviation inequality therein. \begin{coro} Under Assumption \ref{hyp:iid_mix}, there is a positive constant $C(\mathbf{Q}^*)$ depending only on $Q^*_1,\dots,Q^*_k$ such that for all $\xi>0$,